abhinav0306/sweetswipe-ca2/README.md

 ## 2. Credentials Screen

-The **Credentials Screen** is where users have to enter their name, nickname and select a level to play.
+The **Credentials Screen** is where users have to enter their name, and nickname and select a level to play.

 ## 3. Instruction Screen